gayatriparaskar/NotificationFrontend/PWA-INSTALLATION-STATUS.md

 ## 🎉 **PWA Installation Complete!**

-**SnakeShop is now a fully functional PWA** that can be installed on both Android and iOS devices with all modern PWA features working correctly!
+**Snacks Shop is now a fully functional PWA** that can be installed on both Android and iOS devices with all modern PWA features working correctly!

 ### **Next Steps:**
 1. **Deploy** the app to production